This guide covers Central Otago District only. For other parts of the Otago Region, please refer to the Zero Waste in Otago homepage.

 - Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
 Shopping local is also a great way to reduce waste because the food and goods don’t have to be packed up for travelling long distances and because you can have direct one-on-one conversations with the grower or producer, explaining that you don’t want their beautiful product in a packet, and brainstorming alternatives together (a kind of conversation/collaboration that is very difficult to have with a supermarket!!)
 For example, even if the seller has already packaged-up the goods, often you can ask to have them transferred to your own bag/container and have the seller keep their bag/container for reuse.
 Or ask the seller if they ever take back returned empties (whether glass jars for preserves or glass pottles for cosmetics/beauty products) for sterilisation and refill.
 Often the answer is yes, and you’ll also find that there are plenty of farmers and producers in around Central Otago already doing this!
 Check out the Alexandra Friday Food and Produce Market (every Friday from 10-2 at Pioneer Park, Alexandra) or Cromwell Farmers’ and Craft Market, Cromwell Heritage Precinct (9am-1pm, every Sunday from Labour Weekend through to mid-April).

-- Trade Aid – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
-You can get both these products at New World Alexandra, 89 Centennial Ave, Alexandra.
-You can get the sugar at New World Cromwell, 2 Murray Terrace, Cromwell.
+- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable once they do wear out.
+You can get Trade Aid sugar at New World Alexandra, 89 Centennial Ave, Alexandra and New World Cromwell, 2 Murray Terrace, Cromwell.

 - Beer – look out for places that sell beer on tap and BYO bottles/flagons to fill up.
 We found locally brewed craft beer on tap at The Victoria Store Brewery, 34 Sunderland Street, Clyde and Seahorse Brewery, 12 Pinot Noir Drive, Cromwell; and a mix of craft and classic beer, both local and otherwise, at Super Liquor Alexandra, 33 Centennial Ave, and Super Liquor Cromwell, Barry Avenue.
 Or else, most liquor stores do ‘swappa crates’ of beer – i.e. crates of twelve 745ml bottles of classic NZ beer (e.g. Lion Red/Brown, Speights, Tui, Export Gold etc.) which can be returned (when the bottles are empty) so that the bottles can then be sterilised and reused (a better outcome for glass bottles than recycling because reusing the same bottle over and over requires way less energy and resources than recycling).